How to remove all punctuation from a string in Python

 print(extract_keywords(document))

-• Finally, it uses the Counter object from the collections module to tally the frequencies of the remaining words, returning the most common ones with the most_common() method.
+• Finally, it uses the Counter object to tally the remaining words and its most_common() method to return the most frequent ones.

 Get started with Replit

-Replit Agent writes the code, tests for errors, and deploys your app right from your browser.
-Start building with Replit.
+The Agent writes the code, tests for errors, and deploys your app automatically.
+Start building with Replit and see your project come together in minutes.

 Get started for free